Jessica Jones: Creation

 Jessica Jones debuted in the Marvel MAX imprint series Alias in November 2001.
 The character and series were created by writer Brian Michael Bendis and artist Michael Gaydos.
-While Jones was created in 2001, she was retroactively established to have appeared earlier: in Alias #22, it is revealed that Jones appears just off-panel in the events of Amazing Fantasy #15, the first appearance of Spider-Man, and Bendis's story in The Amazing Spider-Man #601 retroactively establishes her to have first appeared in The Amazing Spider-Man #4 (June 1963) as an unnamed classmate of Peter Parker.
+While Jones was created in 2001, she was retroactively established to have appeared earlier: in Alias #22, it is revealed that Jones appears just off-panel in the events of Amazing Fantasy #15 (August 1962), the first appearance of Spider-Man, and Bendis's story in The Amazing Spider-Man #601 retroactively establishes her to have first appeared in The Amazing Spider-Man #4 (June 1963) as an unnamed classmate of Peter Parker.
 Alias ran for 28 issues from 2001 to 2004, with most covers drawn by David W. Mack.
 After the end of the series, Jones and other characters from the series moved to Bendis' subsequent series, The Pulse.
 In a 2005 interview, Bendis revealed that "Originally, Alias was going to star Jessica Drew, but it became something else entirely.
 Which is good, because had we used Jessica, it would have been off continuity and bad storytelling."
 Previously, Bendis commented:

 "I was at one time toying with doing Jessica Drew because she has the best hair of any superhero in comics, but this book is entirely different than what that idea was to be.
 This character is totally different in every way but sexual gender.
 And there's that Jessica name that's not going to help me convince anyone.
 Any writer can tell you that the development process can be a sparkling and surprising one.
 You start in one place and end up in an entirely different one.
 I was also toying with a pornographic version of Dial H for Hero, doesn't mean that this is that book either."

 While initially scripting and plotting Alias as following a previous reinvention of Drew as a private investigator, ultimately, in actively developing the title, Bendis decided to make her a new character, Jones, with a "distinct background and voice from Drew's", while deciding to still give this character the first name Jessica.

 Jessica Jones appeared as a regular character throughout the 2010-2013 New Avengers series, from issue #1 (August 2010) through its final issue, #34 (January 2013).
 In a Marvel Comics podcast, Bendis expressed his desire to incorporate Jones into the parallel universe Ultimate Marvel imprint.
-An alternate Jessica consequentially appears as a senior at the Ultimate Peter Parker's high school in Ultimate Spider-Man #106, becoming a recurring supporting character in the series.
+An alternate version of Jones consequentially appears as a senior at the Ultimate Peter Parker's high school in Ultimate Spider-Man #106, becoming a recurring supporting character in the series.